 What to look for: old prospects, duplicate records, old organization records, organization contacts and employees, and incomplete records.

 Let’s take your individual records as an example.
 How do you handle a couple?
-Do you create a record for each person no matter who signed the check?
-If so are you sure you aren’t mailing two pieces to those households?
+Do you create a record for each person, no matter who signed the check?
+If so, are you sure you aren’t mailing two pieces to those households?
 Are you sure that one isn’t getting a renewal letter while the other is getting a lapsed or acquisition letter?
 That would be embarrassing and a waste of money.
 I prefer couples to have a master record and then a spouse/partner record attached if your system allows you to create that type of record.
-If it doesn’t, I’d create one couples record with the proper addressee and salutation.
-You are less likely to offend if you send it to both of them then the wrong one or send too many appeals.
+If it doesn’t, I would create one couples record with the proper addressee and salutation.
+You are less likely to offend if you send it to both of them than the wrong one or send too many appeals.

 Organizations have their unique challenges.
-A gift from a company must be credited to the company’s record but there was certainly a person who either authorized or solicited the gift on your behalf.
-If your system allows this add that person as the contact on a specific gift.
+A gift from a company must be credited to the company’s record, but there was certainly a person who either authorized or solicited the gift on your behalf.
+If your system allows this, add that person as the contact on a specific gift.
 This is especially true if it is a big company where you might have multiple relationships.
-Maybe you do three events a year and get a corporate gift from the company and each has its own contact.
-You don’t want the company in your database four times.
-You want to have some system in place to write the correct person for each ask.
-And remember that your contact may change year to year.
-I worked with an organization once where large companies sometimes had hundreds of individual records attached to their records.
-Many of these people no longer even worked for the organization.
-And when they mailed to the company it would pull every single one of those contacts.
-What a waste and how embarrassing.
+Maybe you do three events a year and get a corporate gift from the company, and each has its own contact.
+You don’t want the company in your database three times.
+You want to have some system in place to write the correct person for each "ask."
+And remember that your contact may change from year to year.
+I worked with an organization once where large companies sometimes had hundreds of individual records attached to their file.
+Many of these people no longer even worked for the company.
+And when they mailed to the company, it would pull every single one of those contacts.
+What a waste, and how embarrassing.
 Luckily, their CRM allowed them to create different types of contacts and then choose the type when creating a solicitation mailing.